songyunlu/kubernetes-cassandra/README.md

-# docker-cassandra-slim
+# kubernetes-cassandra

-Dockerfile for Cassandra running on Oracle Java 8 and Google's Ubuntu-slim
+Docker image for cassandra is built based on [dokcer-oracle-java-8](https://github.com/songyunlu/docker-oracle-java-8-slim) image.
+The Dockerfile and kubernetes yamls are created by refering to kubernetes's [cassandra statefulset tutorial](https://github.com/kubernetes/examples/tree/master/cassandra).